lindylearn/unclutter/README.md

 ## Why does it exist?

-While there many other "reader mode" extensions, they all extract article text and re-render it their own format.
+There many other "reader mode" extensions, but they all extract article text and re-render it their own format.
-Unclutter "unclutters" the original web pages, leaving the [website styling](docs/comparison.md) and interactive elements intact.
+Unclutter "unclutters" the original web pages itself, leaving the [website styling](docs/comparison.md) and interactive elements intact.

 <!-- Everything happens instantly in your browser, not on a seperate website. -->